Tell us about your family, how they originally got to Africa

-Which countries/areas have you hunted since then?
+Which countries/areas have you hunted since then and for which animals?

 If you could return to any time or place in Africa, where would it be?

-Which is your favorite trophy animal to hunt, and why?
+Which is your favorite trophy animal to hunt?
+And why?

 What is the best trophy animal one of your clients ever took?

-Tell us about a most memorable hunt.
+Tell us about two of your most memorable hunts – without naming names

-Tell us about a disaster of a client and what you had to deal with.
+Tell us about a disaster of a client and what you had to deal with

 What are your recommendations on guns, ammo, or equipment for the first-time hunter to Africa?